The Jim Henson Exhibition

 Museum of the Moving Image

 This permanent exhibition is free with Museum admission.
-Advance reservations are available for the day of visit (without a specific appointment time through October 2017).
-Please check back towards the end of September for reservations in November and later.
-Day-of reservations are available first come, first served at the Front Desk.
+Advance reservations are available for the day of visit.
+Please note: Day-of reservations are typically available first come, first served at the Front Desk.

 This dynamic experience explores Jim Henson’s groundbreaking work for film and television and his transformative impact on culture.